CALL FOR ENTRIES

 The competition is open to all artists, aged 18 and over, who live or have studios within a 150-mile radius of Chicago.
 Work must have been created within the last three years.
 Upon being selected, delivered work must match the submitted entry image.
 The competition accepts a broad spectrum of art media and styles.
 Not eligible are functional pottery, jewelry, clothing, accessories, furniture, other primarily functional art, or time-art such as video and film.

-Application fee for this competition is $35, nonrefundable.
-This fee will be used to underwrite the generous prizes and to help pay some of the costs of the competition.
-Please send completed application form by Monday, April 13th, 2020.
+Application fee for this competition is $35, non-refundable.
+Please send completed application form by Thursday, April 15th, 2021.
 Work must be completed prior to submission.

 NOTIFICATION OF JURY DECISIONS: April 26-28, 2021.
 Accepted artists will receive an Exhibitor’s Agreement after acceptance.